paolobenve/myphotoshare/README.md

 ### version 3.0 beta (December 1, 2017):

 * Manages photo's gps data, retrieves map names from geonames.org web service
-* new options `map_service`: specify what service is used for showing maps; can be "openstreetmap", "googlemaps", or osmtools; the last allows a marker on the map
+* new option `map_service`: specify what service is used for showing maps; can be "openstreetmap", "googlemaps", or osmtools; the last allows a marker on the map
 * new option `unspecified_geonames_code`: the code used in gps tree for unspecified admin names (there should be no need to change it)

 ### version 2.8 (November 18, 2017):